-Beginning next Sunday, after these Easter-related feasts, the Church reverts fully to what is known as Ordinary Time, those weeks between the end of the Easter Season and the beginning of Advent in late Fall.
+Beginning next Sunday, after these Easter-related feasts, the Church focuses Her full attention to what is known as Ordinary Time, those numbered weeks between the end of the Easter Season and the beginning of Advent in late Fall.
 Much of Ordinary Time takes place during the summer months when people are more likely to be away from home on vacation travels; or to be overbooked with little league games, soccer camps, and swimming lessons.
 In short, the summer months are when people treat going to Mass like going to school: it should happen between Labor Day and Memorial Day.

 When the liturgical calendar was updated in 1970 what was known as the “time after Epiphany” and the “time after Pentecost” became referred to as Ordinary Time, time not a part of Advent/Christmas and Lent/Easter.
 The actual Latin phrase is tempus per annum, which can be translated more literally as “time throughout (or during) the year.”
-Neither seems to be a great description of this period of weeks that comprises much of the year, but at least the latter does not refer to this time as ordinary.
+Neither seems to be a great description of this period of weeks that comprises much of the year, but at least the latter does not give the mistaken impression that this time is “ordinary”.

 This Sunday’s focus on the one Sacrament that we are required to participate in every week should only inspire in us a greater appreciation for the importance of the Eucharist and what Jesus really accomplished on Holy Thursday, Good Friday and Easter Sunday.
 The last thing that should be on our minds is anything that would diminish that appreciation, and take us on a vacation from the Bread of Life.